 What are customers really looking for on a product page?

-At a time when more people are leading a good chunk of their lives online, it is necessary for businesses to understand what they can do for ecommerce success.
+At a time when more people are leading a good chunk of their lives online, it's necessary for businesses to understand what they can do for eCommerce success.
 Knowing what will bring them over, keep them continuing to explore and finally, make them buy, is what the next section is about.

 If you want visitors to convert into customers, you will have to focus on the amount of detail you provide on a product page.
 From photos of the product and content that precisely describes what the visitors can expect to information on pricing and delivery – details ensure customers are on the same page and find it easier to make the buying decision.

 While giving enough detail is good, there is such a thing as too much information.
 Numerous unnecessary pointers and sources of distraction can ultimately lead to confusion among visitors.
 This can also frustrate them and force them to drop off.